hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

 * parameters:
   * burnRouting (string): defaults to null, but can be changed to a valid hive account name
-  * feePercentage (decimal as string): between 0 and 1, This parametersle controls how much a hive account
+  * feePercentage (decimal as string): between 0 and 1, This parameter controls how much a hive account how of the new stable token they receive, the the closer to 1 the greater the fee, and the less stable coin a user will receive.

 * Mathematics of feePercentage:
-  Setting a fee percentage of .90 will send 90% of the parent token to the "burnRouting" account, and 10% of the parent token to null.
-If a user were to burn 40 "parent tokens" this would mean 36 parent tokens would go to "burnRouting" account and 4 tokens would go to null.
-This only occurs if a token issuer changes the default burnRouting account.
+  Setting a fee percentage of .90 will set a fee of 90%.
+If a user was burning 40 units of the parent token they would receive 4 units of the .D stable coin.
+The remaining 36 unit would be considered the "fee" causing 36 units of the parent token to route "burnRouting" account, and 4 units of the parent token to null.
+Note only the user receives the .D token and the burn route receive the parent token.

+  Conversely, setting a fee percentage of .10 will set a fee of 10%.
+If a user was burning 40 units of the parent token they would receive 36 units of the .D stable coin.
+The 4 unit would be considered the "fee" causing 4 units of the parent token to route "burnRouting" account, and 36 units of the parent token to null.
+Note only the user receives the .D token and the burn route receive the parent token.